docling-project/community/CONTRIBUTING.md

 ### Merge approval

-The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
-A change requires LGTMs from two of the maintainers of each component affected.

-Each repository maintains a list of maintainers in the `MAINTAINERS.md` page.
+A pull request can be reviewed by any [committer](./GOVERNANCE.md#committer), but only a [maintainer](./GOVERNANCE.md#maintainer) of the respective repository can merge it to the main branch.

 ### Quick execution